 Lightweight scarves are the most versatile travel accessory of them all – as Teresa has already written about in more detail, you can use them to jazz up an outfit, for additional warmth, as a shawl to make yourself modest, or as a makeshift pillow, towel or sarong.
 If you’re still feeling uninspired then try watching some of the many video tutorials available online for some creative suggestions!

 When choosing which pieces to take, set yourself a limit before you begin: it’s easy to keep on bunging jewelry into your bag because it’s so small, but it will just means you’re carrying more stuff to lose.
-A few choice necklaces, rings, earrings and bracelets should be fine, plus maybe the off brooch, belt or hair band.
+A few choice necklaces, rings, sterling silver earrings and bracelets should be fine, plus maybe the off brooch, belt or hair band.

 Will you feel comfortable wearing it?